Component Layout

 In the screenshot below, there are two blocks on a row, each block containing components.
 The blocks are both set to 6 columns wide.
 The components within the block have their own 12 column grid which allows them to be arranged within the available space of the block.
 In block one there are two text fields both set to 6 columns wide.
 In the second block, there are three text fields, all three set to 4 columns wide.

-The following examples illustrate several different Journey Maestro component layouts.
+Let's look at several different Journey Maestro component layouts.

 Next, learn how to validate a component layout.